soons1/tp/docs/DeveloperGuide.md

 2. **Enhanced find feature**: The current `find` command returns valid entries based on full matching of user inputs.
 We plan to enhance our `find` command with partial name keyword/tag search functionality, enabling users to find contacts based on partial name/tag matches.
 Improves search efficiency and usability in case a user may not fully remember a contact's name or tag.

+3. **Better find command format**: While the current `find` command supports a more concise and naturalised search, users may feel that the parameter format is not standardised across all commands, leading to inconvenience for those with bad memory.
+We plan to implement and support standardised `find` command parameters (such as `n/NAME_KEYWORD`, `p/PAIR_STATUS` etc.) that would help streamline the formatting across all our commands.
+This would also naturally include appropriate exception handling for invalid input parameters as well.

-3. **Add customizability to constraints of logs added**: Currently, logs added can have dates in the future.
+4. **Add customizability to constraints of logs added**: Currently, logs added can have dates in the future.
 While this may be desirable (for e.g. to log a planned visit with todos, and subsequently update remarks after the visit), it may also be undesirable (for e.g. to prevent accidental future date inputs).
 We plan to add a configuration option to allow users to set constraints on the dates of logs added, such that users can customize the behavior to suit their needs.

-4. **Flexible Grouping of Volunteer and Befriendee**: Currently, our system only supports 1-1 pairing of volunteer and befriendee.
+5. **Flexible Grouping of Volunteer and Befriendee**: Currently, our system only supports 1-1 pairing of volunteer and befriendee.
 We recognise that expanding beyond will bring stronger flexibility and generalizability, and hence plan to expand the current 1-to-1 pairing system to allow for more flexible grouping of volunteers and befriendees.
 Specifically, this would allow multiple volunteers to be paired with a single befriendee, vice versa, or allow a group of volunteers to be paired with a group of befriendees.
 This would be consistent with logadd, logedit, and logdelete commands.

+6. **More Informative Pairing and Unpairing Outputs**: Currently, the `pair` and `unpair` commands do not provide exact and detailed feedback during failure of the operation (e.g. person already paired, or persons are not paired together).
+While the user can thereafter search to find these details using the `find` command, we plan to enhance these commands to provide stronger feedback, including which person is paired, whom each person is currently paired with, and provide shortcuts for a user to easily unpair that person (e.g. by providing copy-paste formatted commands in the output).

+7. **More Customizable UI for output**: Currently, while the entire window is adjustable with each list scaling individually, the output message window is not height adjustable.
+To improve user experience, we plan to make the output message window height adjustable, allowing users to adjust the height of the output message window to their preference.

+8. **More Specific Error Messages showing specific parameter absence/invalidity**: While the current error messages are informative, they do not provide specific details on which parameter is missing or invalid.
+We plan to enhance the error messages to provide more specific details on which parameter is missing or invalid, allowing users to quickly identify and rectify the issue.
+(E.g. for `add` command, the error message will specify which parameter is missing or invalid).